spryker/spryker-docs/docs/scos/dev/migration-and-integration/202108.0/feature-integration-guides/quick-add-to-cart-non-splittable-products-feature-integration.md

 ---
-title: Quick order + non-splittable products feature integration
+title: Quick Add to Cart + Non-splittable Products feature integration
 description: Install the Quick Add to Cart and Non-splittable Products features in your project.
 originalLink: https://documentation.spryker.com/2021080/docs/quick-order-non-splittable-products-feature-integration
 originalArticleId: a8357121-3fb0-4b48-92ba-b6a735d9b583